MysteriousX0214/Review-Service/README.md

 **review-service**:providing Remote Process Calls for users, stores and audits.

 supported methods:
-- Detailed logics of all methods in **service for users/shops/audits**, http apis and remote process calls are provided.
+- Detailed logics of all methods in **service for users/shops/audits**, http apis and remote process calls are provided
+- select reviews from elasticsearch by storeID.
+- select reviews from elasticsearch with not null comments.

 **service for users**: not inplemented serperately, http apis and grpc methods are written in **review-service**.